 How does the Building Safety Act affect the Defective Premises Act?

 Regarding the Defective Premises Act (DPA), changes include an extension to 15 years for claims in respect to dwellings unfit for habitation and a 30-year retrospective limitation period for these claims.
 The DPA has also been extended to include refurbishment and work to existing dwellings.
 This includes a 30-year retrospective limitation period for claims against cladding manufacturers.
 In terms of Section 38, claims have also been extended to 15 years for breaches of the Building Regulations.

-CLM Fireproofing uses over 30 years of industry experience to provide passive fire protection for commercial and residential buildings.
+CLM Fireproofing uses 34 years of industry experience to provide passive fire protection for commercial and residential buildings.
 We have worked extensively with local authorities to provide fire compliance services and protection in high-rise residential buildings.

 Contact us today to find out more about our passive fire protection and fire compliance services, which include fire risk surveys, compartmentation and structural steel fire protection.